Education Act 1902

 The Education Act 1902 (2 Edw.
 7. c.
-42), also known as the Balfour Act, was a highly controversial act of Parliament that set the pattern of elementary education in England and Wales for four decades.
+42), also known as the Balfour Act, was a highly controversial act of the Parliament of the United Kingdom that set the pattern of elementary education in England and Wales for four decades.
 It was brought to Parliament by a Conservative government and was supported by the Church of England, opposed by many Nonconformists and the Liberal Party.
 The act provided funds for denominational religious instruction in voluntary elementary schools, most of which were owned by the Church of England and the Roman Catholics.
 It reduced the divide between voluntary schools, which were largely administered by the Church of England, and schools provided and run by elected school boards, and reflected the influence of the Efficiency Movement in Britain.
 It was extended in 1903 to cover London.

 The act was a short-term political disaster for the Conservatives, who lost massively at the 1906 general election.
 However, G. R. Searle has argued that it was a long-term success.
 It standardized and upgraded the educational systems of England and Wales and led to a rapid growth of secondary schools, with over 1,000 opening by 1914, including 349 for girls only.
 The Church schools had financing from local ratepayers and had to meet uniform standards.
 Eventually, in the Education Act 1944, the Anglican schools were brought largely under the control of local education authorities.

 Terms

 The "Cockerton Judgment" of 1901 caused a crisis by undermining the lawfulness of "higher grade schools" for children over the age of twelve.
 A temporary fix allowed the schools to operate one more year.
 A second issue involved the 14,000 church schools, called "voluntary schools".
 The term is derived from the funding of the schools through voluntary subscriptions and contributions.
 These were run chiefly by the Church of England and including some Roman Catholic schools.
 They were poorly funded and did not receive a share of local taxes, but they educated a third of school children.

-Under the Education Act 1902 the existing overlapping jurisdictions, with 2,568 school boards set up by the Elementary Education Act 1870 (33 & 34 Vict. c.
+Under the act the existing overlapping jurisdictions, with 2,568 school boards set up by the Elementary Education Act 1870 (33 & 34 Vict. c.
 75), as well as all existing school attendance committees, were abolished.
 Their duties were handed over to county councils or county borough councils, as local education authorities (LEAs).
 The 328 LEAs fixed local tax rates.
 The LEAs could establish new secondary and technical schools as well as developing the existing system of elementary schools.
 These LEAs were in charge of paying schoolteachers, ensuring they were properly qualified, and providing necessary books and equipment.
 They paid the teachers in the church schools, with the churches providing and maintaining the school buildings and providing the religious instruction.